adamzman/NodeRed_Niagara_Obix_Node/History/README.md

-# Function:
-**Links to a Niagara Station through the Obix Protocol...
-The Output of the Obix Node will be a JSON Object of a history with the queried records**

----
-# Fields:
+# Niagara Obix History Node
+Gets History Records from Niagara using the obix protocol

+### Config Node:
  - **Username** - Set to the Obix User that has been set up in Niagara using the HTTPBasic Authentication Schema...
 Obix User must also be set to admin role.
  - **Password** - Password for the Obix User.
  - **IP Address** - IP Address of the Niagara Station.
  - **HTTP Port** - HTTP Port for the Niagara Station...
-HTTP must be enabled and HTTPS Only must be disabled in the Web Services, and the Port must be exposed on the Niagara Machine.
+HTTP must be enabled and HTTPS Only must be disabled in the Web Services, and the Port must be exposed on the Niagara Machine (Unless accessing from localhost only).

+### Additional Fields:
- - **Path** - Used to indicate which variable/point you want to interact with...
-Path starts after config... ex. config/TestFolder/Point, only take "TestFolder/Point".
+ - **Path** - Used to indicate which history you want to interact with...
+Path starts after histories... ex. histories/TestHistories/History, only take "TestHistories/History".
- - **HistoryQuery** - Used to specify what time period and how many records you want to read from a history...
-Basic Query format `{"start": "2020-10-11T12:40:05-04:00", "end": "2020-10-14T12:40:05-04:00", "limit": "2"}` where start and end are the periods of reading data, and the limit is the number of records returned.
-If there are more records than the limit allows, then it returns the number of records starting from the start time.
+ - **Preset Query** - Preset history queries.
+Can be overridden with a custom query by passing in msg.historyQuery (More details below).
 ---
-# Default Values

-##  **- Histories**
-###  Reading
-Set the Username, Password, IP Address, and HTTP Port for your station.
-Then set `Path` to the path of the history you want to read, and `HistoryQuery` to the parameters you want (example of a query in the Fields Documentation above).
-All other fields can be ignored.

----
-# Dynamic Values
+### Dynamic Values
-Each instance of the Obix Connector can have its data inserted dynamically.
-Each dynamic value has the same functionality as the Fields Documentation above states.
-Passing the following values will override the default values you may pre-configured.
+Each instance of the Niagara Obix Node can have its values inserted dynamically.
+Each dynamic value has the same functionality as the values above.
+Passing the following values will **override** the default values you may pre-configured.

  - `msg.username` -> Username (String)
  - `msg.password` -> Password (String)
  - `msg.ipAddress` -> IP Address (String)
  - `msg.httpPort` -> HTTP Port (Number)
- - `msg.historyQuery` -> History Query (Overrides the PresetQuery Selection) (JSON Object)
+ - `msg.historyQuery` -> History Query (Overrides the PresetQuery Selection) (JSON Object : See formatting options below)
+ - `msg.presetQuery` -> Use a Preset History Query (Overrides the PresetQuery Selection) (String : Values must be one of the following)

+     - "yesterday"
+     - "last24Hours"
+     - "weekToDate"
+     - "lastWeek"
+     - "last7Days"
+     - "monthToDate"
+     - "lastMonth"
+     - "yearToDate (limit=1000)"
+     - "lastYear (limit=1000)"
+     - "unboundedQuery"

+  - **HistoryQuery** - Used to specify what time period and how many records you want to read from a history...
+    Basic Query format `{"start": "2020-10-11T12:40:05-04:00", "end": "2020-10-14T12:40:05-04:00", "limit": "2"}`
+    Start and end are the periods of reading data, and the limit is the number of records returned.
+    If there are more records than the limit allows, then it returns the number of records starting from the start time.
 ---

-# API Calls
+### API Calls
-**You will get a Socket Hang Up or ECONNRESET error if the parameters that are passed in are wrong**
+**You will get a Socket Hang Up or ECONNRESET error if the parameters that are passed in are wrong** Using a GET request, can pass parameters that will override any default values (Same values above, just remove the msg. part).

-##  **- Histories**
-###  Reading
-Using a GET request, can pass parameters in the request itself.
-The same values above will override any default values (Just remove the msg part). **But instead of passing 'historyQuery', pass 'start', 'end', and 'limit' individually.**
+But instead of passing 'historyQuery', pass 'start', 'end', and 'limit' individually.